sparkle-project/sparkle-project.github.io/documentation/index.md

     * Click on the <samp>General</samp> tab.
     * In <samp>Frameworks, Libraries, and Embedded Content</samp> section, change Sparkle.framework to <samp>Embed & Sign</samp>.

+  Sparkle's tools to generate and sign updates are not included and need to be grabbed from [our releases](//github.com/{{ site.github_username }}/Sparkle/releases/latest).

   Sparkle only supports using a `binary` origin with Carthage because Carthage strips necessary code signing information when building the project from source.

 If you want to add Sparkle manually: